 The year 2015 is witnessing plans being put in place under Chinese President Xi Jinping’s 2013 vision for a ‘Silk Road Economic Belt’.

 A world-reshaping ‘One Belt, One Road’ (OBOR) has arrived.

 Under OBOR, a ‘Silk Road Economic Belt’ through Central Asia, and a ’21st Century Maritime Silk Road’ through Southeast and South Asia are being planned.

-See OBOR in: Wali on The Pakistan 2050 Opportunity
+See OBOR in: Back to the future: Pakistan in 2050